petergtz/pegomock/README.md

 ```
 go get github.com/petergtz/pegomock
-go install github.com/petergtz/pegomock/pegomock # yes, that repetition of pegomock is necessary
+go get github.com/petergtz/pegomock/pegomock # yes, that repetition of pegomock is necessary
 ```

 This will download the package and install an executable `pegomock` in your `$GOPATH/bin`.